oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 **Result:**
 ```
 RESPONSE
-What is the reason for your return?
-Is it because you no longer need it, it arrived too late, the box was broken, or it was defective?
+Could you please tell me the reason for returning the smartphone backup storage?
+Is it no longer needed, did it arrive too late, is the box broken, or is the product defective?
 ```

 ```